shopsys/monorepo-tools/README.md

 You may need to update your `git` (tested on `2.16.1`).

-Commands will not run on MacOS as it uses slightly different implementation of `sed` and `echo`.

 This repository is maintained by [shopsys/shopsys](https://github.com/shopsys/shopsys) monorepo, information about changes are in [monorepo CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md).

 ## Quick start